printable copy: Trusts in Quebec

-A trust created under the Civil Code requires the settlor to transfer assets to a separate entity _ a new patrimony by affectation, autonomous and distinct from the settlor, the trustee and the beneficiary.
-Here, the trustee and beneficiary have no ownership rights to the property now owned by the new entity.
+A trust created under the Civil Code requires the settlor to transfer assets to a separate patrimony by affectation, autonomous and distinct from the settlor, the trustee and the beneficiary.
+Here, the trustee and beneficiary have no ownership rights to this new property.

 Equally as important, the trustee also has an obligation to increase the patrimony or use it for its intended purpose as specified in the trust agreement.